• Geothermal Attractions in Rotorua

 Waimangu Volcanic Valley

-Waimangu Volcanic Valley is the world’s youngest geothermal system, created among the destruction of the Mt Tarawera volcanic eruption in 1886.
+Waimangu Volcanic Valley is one of the world’s youngest geothermal systems, created among the destruction of the Mt Tarawera volcanic eruption in 1886.

 Reasons to visit: